Jak Housden: Solo material and other projects

 Housden released his self-produced debut solo album, Mad About Disco, in 2004 through Boffin Records, which included the single, "To Die For" (2005).
 In 2020, Housden released the single Bombs on Triplespeak.
 Strong on melody, Bombs is a stomper with intoxicating harmonies, and the psychedelic guitar for which Housden has become famous.
 Produced by Housden, Bombs was mastered at Abbey Road Studios.

-Housden has played in numerous bands including Clayton Doley (Hammond organ) Organ Donors and the Sydney psychedelic band, The Dolly Rocker Movement. in recent times, Jak has featured in various music videos for Tim Minchin, including '15 Minutes' and 'Leaving LA'.
+Housden has played in numerous bands including Clayton Doley (Hammond organ) Organ Donors and the Sydney psychedelic band, The Dolly Rocker Movement. in recent times, he has featured in various music videos for Tim Minchin, including '15 Minutes' and 'Leaving LA'.

-Housden's film & television credits include the Emmy Award-winning animated Beatles series, Beatbugs, for which Jak recorded on tracks featuring Rod Stewart, Chris Cornell and Regina Spektor.
-And in 2017, he was the guitarist and Music Advisor on the critically acclaimed ABC biopic Friday On My Mind - The Story of The Easybeats.
+Housden's film & television credits include the Emmy Award-winning animated Beatles series, Beatbugs, for which he recorded on tracks featuring Rod Stewart, Chris Cornell and Regina Spektor.
+And in 2017, he was the guitarist and Music Advisor on the critically acclaimed ABC biopic Friday on My Mind – The Story of the Easybeats.

 Genre and style

 Housden is renowned for his bendy guitar style and highly distinctive tone, as well as his fervent falsetto vocals.
-He draws upon 1960s and '70s influences including The Beatles, Rolling Stones, and west coast rock bands like The Byrds and Jefferson Airplane.
+He draws upon 1960s and '70s influences including the Beatles, Rolling Stones, and west coast rock bands like the Byrds and Jefferson Airplane.

 Personal life

-Jak Housden is married to singer and performer Robyn Loau, is the brother of Stephen Housden, the lead guitarist of Little River Band, and the uncle of composer Paul Housden, who was part of the now-defunct Pornland.
+Housden is married to singer and performer Robyn Loau.
+His brother Stephen Housden is the lead guitarist of Little River Band.
+He is also the uncle of composer Paul Housden, who was part of the now-defunct Pornland.